shopgate/retail-red-docs/markdown/guides/integrations/webhook/available-webhooks.md

 ### schedulePickTimeReached

 Triggers after a fulfillment order is in new state for a specific timespan.
-The timespan can be set by the scheduledFulfillmentPickTime property via the location service api or in the retail.red admin.
+The timespan can be set by the scheduledFulfillmentPickTime property via the location service api or in the Shopgate admin.

 ```json
 {